 In a state of uneasiness, suspense, or painful anxiety.

 Living in the Job Search Mode, going on 18 months, is a tough grind.
 Having worked at a foundation, a boutique inn, a prestigious hedge fund, and a university, I have not been above digging ditches, weeding gardens, tutoring children, cooking meals and doing the dishes.
 I have volunteered at a private school, a literary arts workshop, a couples counseling group and lots more.
 I have written many hundreds of letters, applied for over one hundred jobs, and even proposed creating jobs for myself around the “pain” that I heard in some consultation work I have performed.
 In my Search, I came across the word, tenterhooks.
 It is a great word because it aptly explains exactly how I feel.
-In my ignorance, I thought the word was tenderhooks, with a D, but as I referenced the online dictionaries the spelling and meaning became clear to me.
+The word was not tenderhooks, with a D, but after consulting the online dictionaries the spelling and meaning became clear.

 Men, in particular, seem to define ourselves around “what we do.”
 That anxiety to have a job that is worthy of us continues for most of our lives.
 I guess it is natural to have high anxiety around employment, since we question: without a job, who are we?
 And, with so many men believing that the only way to leave this life is “with my boots on!” our job defines us well past the traditional retirement age.